excalidraw/excalidraw-blog/content/blog/year-three/index.md

 https://twitter.com/excalidraw/status/1570059398881636354

-[Ryan](https://twitter.com/_ryan_di) and [David](https://twitter.com/dluzar) have improved the default radius sizing for rectangles, making rectangles rounding to look across sizes.
-While in the future we may support customizing radius to a point, our goal still is to make diagramming easy with as little tinkering with settings as possible.
+[Ryan](https://twitter.com/_ryan_di) and [David](https://twitter.com/dluzar) have improved the default radius sizing for rectangles, making rectangles rounding to look similar across different sizes.
+While in the future we may support customizing radius to a point, our goal still is to make diagramming easy with as little tinkering with the settings as possible.

 https://twitter.com/excalidraw/status/1600883623980171265